Raexyl/Zippy/README.md

  - run "make" in the terminal
  - cd into the build directory
  - call "./Sandbox" in the terminal, to run the app.
- - If you want to change the example app, edit Game.cpp as you wish, then rebuild and run as above.
+ - If you want to change the example app, edit Zippy/sandbox/src/Game.cpp as you wish, then rebuild and run as above.

-Project Aims: -
+Project Aims: -							Achieved?
+ - Draw straight lines. 				/
  - Draw hollow polygons.
  - Draw filled polygons.
  - Apply textures to shapes.